Popular Ukulele Songs to Play: Top 12

 Chords for This Song: Am, C, G, D

 Right now, is there anyone who hasn’t heard this song?
 But the fact is different from just two years ago.
-This song has become one of the most popular ukulele songs right now.
+“Old Town Road” has become one of the most popular ukulele songs right now.

 Indeed, its lyrics describe the way to success, fortune, wealth, and all the good deeds the singer is experiencing right now.

-Publishers refer to the song as a pop, trap, country rap, rock Southern hip hop, country, or country trap song.
-Also, this song is written using the key of G♯ minor, including a chord progression of G♯-Badd9-F♯-C♯m7.
+Publishers refer to the song as a pop, trap, country rap, rock, Southern hip hop, country, or country trap song.
+Also, this anthem is written using the key of G♯ minor, including a chord progression of G♯-Badd9-F♯-C♯m7.

 Moreover, you can sing this song using Am, C, G, and D chords.
 So, it will not be hard for beginners and intermediate players.